conorbmurphy/galvanizereference/README.md

 ## Introduction ##

-This is designed to be a catch-all reference tool for my notes while in Galvanize's Data Science Immersive program.
+This is designed to be a catch-all reference tool for my time as a Data Science Fellow at Galvanize.
 My goal is to have a living  document that I can update with tips, tricks, and additional resources as I progress in my data science-ing.
 Others might find it of use as well.

 The main responsibilities of a data scientist are: